SaicharanPapani/NLP-CSE576_Project/Testing on OOD/Readme.md

+How we ran the code:

+- Here, we have the model built in .bin format after running for few hours over the epoch and saved it.
+- After that we just used the model and loaded the model file for make predictions on the OOD dataset.

 | Task | T5 | BATCH SIZE | EPOCHS | LEARNING RATE | DECAY RATE | TRAIN SAMPLE | TRAINING LOSS | VAL SAMPLE | VAL ACCURACY | TEST SAMPLE | TEST ACCURACY | OOD Sample size | OOD TEST ACC | Time For Training | MODEL SAVED BY	| REMARKS	|
 | ------------ | ------------ | ------------ | ------------ | ------------ | ------------ | ------------ | ------------ | ------------ | ------------ | ------------ | ------------ | ------------ | ------------ | ------------ | ------------ | ------------ |
 | Testing the fine-tuned mode with 10 notation - OOD data (4 digits (2000 - 4000)) |	Base |	32 | 25	| 5.00E-04 | -0.3 | 7280 | 0.000012 | 2600 | 99.580793 | 3120 | 99.80867347 | 6000 | 9.70% | around 1.5hr | Saicharan | No Masking, directly fine-tuned T5-Base |